NoneShen/Poly-document/new_product/integrate_bridge/launch.md

 ## 1. Environmental Requirements:

 - Make sure your device has got access to the Internet;
-- Make sure your device has installed and launched: golang>=1.17 and git.
+- Make sure your device has been installed and launched: golang>=1.17 and git.

 ## 2. Deploy Bridge Server and Bridge Http
-Under the required environment, you can deploy bridge server and bridge http separately to launch your `Poly Bridge`.
+Under the required environment, you can deploy bridge server and bridge HTTP separately to launch your `Poly Bridge`.

 ### Step 1.
 Clone code
-Firstly, you have to clone the core code from the remote repository of polynetwork.
+Firstly, you have to clone the core code from the remote repository of the poly network.
 Run `git bash` in your assigned file and to do so:
 ```bash
 git clone https://github.com/polynetwork/poly-bridge.git
 ```

 ### Step 2.
 Build binaries
-Then build bridge server and bridge http binaries separately via:
+Then build bridge server and bridge HTTP binaries separately via:
 ```bash
 # Compile the bridge server
 go build -o bridge_server -tags testnet/mainnet ./cmd/